InviseLabs/.github/profile/README.md

 **So who exactly are we?** We're a team of IT professionals who fly by night as computer programmers – well, not anymore, but we were, things are a bit more serious now in comparison to back in the day, when Invise Labs started in November 2016.

 Through our day-to-day business we come up with all sorts of ideas for coding and automating things, if something works it's way into being a project, you'll find it here at Invise Labs.
-If it's too small to be a project, you'll likely find it (scripts or other small trinkets) over at our [Invise Solutions Github page](https://github.com/invisesolutions/).
+If it's too small to be a project, you'll likely find it (scripts or other small trinkets) over at our [Mike's GitHub page](https://github.com/MNLierman), or at the [Invise Solutions Github page](https://github.com/InviseSolutions/).

-**👉🏼👉🏼 [QuickDag / Nexgen Combined Repo](https://github.com/InviseLabs/QuickDag-Nexgen-Public/):** *(Formally Quick Dagger)* Our premier flagship project, forged from **over 7** years of relentless dedication and developement.
+**👉🏼👉🏼 [QuickDag / Nexgen Combined Repo](https://github.com/InviseLabs/QuickDag-Nexgen-Public/):** *(Formally Quick Dagger)* Our premier flagship project, forged from **over 7** years of relentless dedication and developement towards **fighting malware** and other executable code on Windows PCs.
 This repo provides info about latest releases, project roadmaps, public bugs and feedback board, Discord info, etc.

 ­
 #### Licensing: **[See Invise Labs Public License](https://github.com/inviselabs/README.md#InviseLabsPublicLicense)**